More about CAMi

 CAMi is designed to be accessible in all ways: intellectually, physically, and spiritually.

-Our campus and visitor experience are shaped by biophilic design principles that integrate elements of nature into the built environment to strengthen our connection to the natural world and boost well-being.
+Our campus and visitor experience are shaped by biophilic design that integrate elements of nature into the built environment to strengthen our connection to the natural world and boost well-being.

 Art is a healer.
 Art facilitates and encourages conversations.
 Art is an avenue for connection.